benhoIIand/grunt-cache-bust/README.md

 ### Change Log

-**v1.0.1**
-* Remove string option for `jsonOutput`, enforcing the use of `jsonOutputFilename`
-* Sorting and reversing to collection of assets - fixes #176
-* Updated documentation

 **v1.0.0**
+* Fundamental breaking changes - see issue #147 for more details
 * Re-wrote the way the plugin functions.
 Instead of finding assets in files, the plugin now goes through a given assets folder and builds an object based on the original and hashed file name.
 Read more about the changes in #147
-* Fundamental breaking changes
+* Remove string option for `jsonOutput`, enforcing the use of `jsonOutputFilename`
+* Sorting and reversing to collection of assets - fixes #176
+* Updated documentation

 **v0.6.1**
 * Support cache busting for meta tags